c2lang/c2compiler/README.md

 - Q: cannot tail-allocate struct members anymore? (or function params)

 ## TODO
+- FIX canonical type of i32[] -> should be the same
 - set ModuleType to all Imports (when resolving)
 - Fix State s = State; (without .A)
 - MemberExpr: setKind during analysis, also finish (for global)